COLUMN: Cities should enlist teenagers to clear sidewalks for absentee owners - BC Local News

-Snow falls rarely in Abbotsford and the Lower Mainland, but we can do better at shovelling our sidewalks after a snowstorm.
+Snow falls rarely in the Lower Mainland, but we can do better at shovelling our sidewalks after a snowstorm.

 Doing better, though, probably requires doing something differently.